Our Strategic Partners

 For more information please visit the INQAAHE website.

-The 10th IPoE Forum 2016 marked an historic moment, with the signing of an MOU between NVAO (in Dutch: Nederlands-Vlaamse Accreditatieorganisatie) and THE-ICE, for mutual recognition of respective accreditation system.
-The agreement exceeded all expectations with the two QA agencies partnering in join accreditation of higher education programmes across all Dutch hotel schools.
+The 10th IPoE Forum 2016 held in Lucerne, Switzerland, marked an historic moment, with the signing of a Memorandum of Understanding (MOU) between NVAO (in Dutch: Nederlands-Vlaamse Accreditatieorganisatie) and THE-ICE, for mutual recognition of respective accreditation system.
+The partnership was further cemented with the signing of the Memorandum of Agreement (MoA) on 9th February 2017.
+The agreement exceeded all expectations with the two QA agencies partnering in joint accreditation of tourism or hospitality programmes across all Dutch government-funded universities or higher education institutions.

-Based in the Netherlands, NVAO is an accreditation organisation of the Netherlands and Flanders that was established by the Dutch and Flemish governments as an independent accreditation organisation, tasked with providing an expert and objective assessment of the quality of higher education in the Netherlands and Flanders.
+Based in The Hague, the Netherlands, NVAO is an accreditation organisation of the Netherlands and Flanders that was established by the governments as an independent accreditation organisation, tasked with providing expert and objective assessment of the quality of higher education in the Netherlands and Flanders.

 The collaboration enables Dutch institutions with studies in the field of hotel management and tourism to be able to make use of a single procedure, enabling both the NVAO-accreditation and the THE-ICE to be achieved concurrently.